tofugu/wanikani-knowledge-guide/_posts/2018-11-25-subscription-change.md

 ## Annual to Monthly

-You can’t switch switch in the middle of your Annual plan.
+You can’t switch in the middle of your Annual plan.
 You can cancel your Annual plan in advance, and once the subscription period ends, you can subscribe to a Monthly plan.

 ## Monthly or Annual to Lifetime